clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/inline.rst

 Sphinx supports a large number of inline markup elements called roles.
 The
 |CLOSIA| documentation encourages the use of as many roles as
 possible.
 Thus, you can use any additional roles supported by Sphinx not listed here.
-Please refer to the `Sphinx Inline Markup`_ documentation for the full list of supported roles.
+Please refer to the `Sphinx reStructuredText Markup`_ documentation for the full list of supported roles.

 The following markup is required in every instance unless otherwise